jasondoze/UnderdogDevs/dataStructures/linkedList/linkedList.md

     - [Reverse a singly linked list](https://leetcode.com/problems/reverse-linked-list/)
     - [Remove the nth node from the end of a linked list](https://leetcode.com/problems/remove-nth-node-from-end-of-list/)

-Now that you've learned and implemented a doubly linked list, can you refactor your stack and queue to use a doubly linked list for storage?
+ Can you refactor your stack and queue to use a doubly linked list for storage?